oscal-compass/compliance-trestle/docs/caching_spec.md

 The cache *MAY* live within version control system depending on desired behaviour.
 It is recommended that caches live within the VCS to allow end to end tracking.
-Keeping the cache within the VCS implies that callers of trestle MUST explicitly ask for the cache to be refereshed if required.
+Keeping the cache within the VCS implies that callers of trestle MUST explicitly ask for the cache to be refreshed if required.

 The cache MUST NOT reference files within the current trestle context.